 To Wed a Stranger is far less compelling and almost half again as long (felt twice as long, actually but I don't think it actually was in word count).
 In this one, a notorious flirt who never managed to catch a husband has finally settled on a complete stranger who needs her money.
 Can they work it out and have a happy marriage?
 These are not books packed with action so it's a must that the characters keep your interest.
 Doubly so since you spend so much time in their heads.
 I was so not interested.
 I liked how, once again, Layton took tired romance plot lines/situations and turned them upside down (a worse first time/wedding night I've never read) but that was about all the book had going for it.
 And speaking of the wedding night, in The Duke's Wager there was a kiss or two but that's about it and still the book managed so much better in the realm of intimacy tension.
 But again, in stories like these it really comes down to the characters; if you don't care about them you don't really care if they ever find emotional or physical fulfillment with each other.

 Most annoying thing, though, was that the makings of an interesting plot with intriguing dramatic tension was so obvious.
 This is why I was wondering if Avon has requirements to their lines that would affect the book.
-Cut some of the useless sex scenes, development the mom's character earlier - and with some subtlety - and you would get to the end with problems I can believe in.
+Cut some of the useless sex scenes, develop the mom's character earlier - and with some subtlety - and you would get to the end with problems I can believe in.
 Problems that I would want to see the characters overcome.
 Ugh!
 So disappointing.

 So I need some help here, do I try another Layton and so maybe re-capture (and hopefully improve upon) the awesome to be found in The Duke's Wager or is this a one hit wonder?